connext/monorepo/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
 name: Enhancement request
-about: We want to intentionally add, improve, optimize something
+about: This is intentional new work.
+We want to intentionally add, improve, optimize something.
-title: As a user, I need/want to do something
+title: As a [dev user / end user / router], I want ABC in order to XYZ
 labels: Enhancement
 assignees: ""
 ---

-**Problem**
-A clear and concise description of what the problem is

-**Ideas to solve this**
-A clear and concise description of what you think could solve this problem.

-**Acceptance Criteria**
+##Problem
+What problem are we solving and why does it matter, ser?

+##Proposed Solution
+Thoughts on solution design.
+We should do ____ to solve this problem.

+- [ ] Subtask 1

+##Acceptance Criteria
+From an end tester and/or user perspective, the below criteria must be met to consider this complete and close it:

 - [ ] X happens
-- [ ] Y happens

-**Impact**
-1. What OKR goal does this align to?

-2. Provide Impact estimate = ideally quantitative forecast, if not then qualitative description of impact

-**Other Notes**
-A clear and concise description of what the problem is
+##Other notes/links